By: Jerry Finzi, Grand Voyage Italy

 Political hardship was also a factor in motivating immigration.
 Beginning in 1860, la Guerra dei Contadini del Sud (the Southern Peasants War) began.
 This was an uprising to resist the changes that the North was forcing on the Southern provinces with the Unification.
 Led by mostly brigands (many of who had previously had the support of contadini), this was a type of “social banditism” who were rebelling in order to retain their small sphere of power and wealth in their rural areas.
 The poor contadini were caught suddenly in the crossfire.
 Later in the 1870s, the government took measures to repress political views such as anarchy and socialism.
 Many Italians came to the United States to escape political policies and warring factions.

-Italian immigrants to the United States from 1890 onward became a part of what is known as “New Immigration,” which is the third and largest wave of immigration from Europe and consisted of Slavs, Jews, and Italians.
-This “New Immigration” was a major change from the “Old Immigration,” which consisted of Germans, Irish, British, and Scandinavians and occurred earlier in the 19th century.
+Italians who emigrated to the United States from 1890 onward became a part of what is known as “New Immigration,” which is the third and largest wave of immigration from Europe and consisted of Slavs, Jews, and Italians.
+This “New Immigration” was a major change from the “Old Immigration,” which consisted of Germans, Irish, British, and Scandinavians, which occurred earlier in the 19th century.

 Though the majority of Italian immigrants were laborers, a small population of craftsmen also immigrated to the United States.
 They comprised less than 20 percent of all Italian immigrants and enjoyed a higher status than that of the contadini.
 The majority of craftsmen were from the South and could read and write; they included carpenters, brick layers, masons, tailors and barbers.